google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 * "STH", for extensions specified for use in Signed Tree Heads.

-### Specification Required guidance

-The appointed Expert should review the public specification to ensure that it is detailed enough to ensure implementation interoperability.
-The Expert should also verify that the extension is appropriate to the contexts in which it is specified to be used (SCT, STH, or both).
+The Designated Expert(s) should review the public specification to ensure that it is detailed enough to ensure implementation interoperability.
+They should also verify that the extension is appropriate to the contexts in which it is specified to be used (SCT, STH, or both).

-## Object Identifiers
+### Object Identifiers

 This document uses object identifiers (OIDs) to identify Log IDs (see
 {{log_id}}), the precertificate CMS `eContentType` (see {{precertificates}}),